mizchi/mdbuf/README.md

-# Minimum frontend
+# Minimum PWA

 - yarn
-- parcel
+- parcel with pwa-precache
 - typescript

 ## How to dev